edwin465/SSVEP-stCCA/README.md

 In the stCCA, it uses the intra-subject spatial filter and inter-subject SSVEP template to compute the correlation coefficient.

 ### Intra-subject spatial filter
 According to [1], we find that `SSVEPs share a common spatial pattern (or a common spatial filter) across different stimulus frequencies` (precisely speaking, from 8Hz to 15.8Hz) and `the spatial pattern has very large individual difference`.
-This may imply that each subject can be assigned only one spatial filter.
-This spatial filter can be termed **the intra-subject spatial filter**.
-In other words, each subject has his/her own spatial filter.
+This may imply that **each subject has his/her own spatial filter and different subjects cannot share a common spatial filter**.
+This subject-specific spatial filter can be termed **the intra-subject spatial filter**.

-Based on the multi-stimulus CCA, it is possible to learn the intra-subject spatial filter from a subject's SSVEP templates $\bar{\mathbf{X}}_j$ corresponding to only several frequencies (e.g., $K$ frequencies, $1 \le K \le N\_f$ and $N\_f$ is the number of stimuli):
+Based on the multi-stimulus CCA, it is possible to learn the intra-subject spatial filter from a subject's SSVEP templates $\bar{\mathbf{X}}\_j$ corresponding to only several frequencies (e.g., $K$ frequencies, $1 \le K \le N\_f$ and $N\_f$ is the number of stimuli):
 ```math
 r_{k}=\max_{\mathbf{u},\mathbf{v}}{\frac{\mathbf{u}^\top\mathcal{X}^\top\mathcal{Y}\mathbf{v}}{\sqrt{\mathbf{u}^\top \mathcal{X}^\top\mathcal{X}\mathbf{u}\cdot\mathbf{v}^\top\mathcal{Y}^\top\mathcal{Y}\mathbf{v}}}}=\mathrm{CCA}(\mathcal{X},\mathcal{Y}),
 ```